-Chayotes (pronounced chahy-oh-tee) are a light green, pear-shaped fruit with a single, large pit and edible flesh and skin.
+Chayotes (pronounced chahy-oh-tee) is a light green, pear-shaped fruit with a single, large pit and edible flesh and skin.
 The flesh of the chayote is mild in flavor and has a texture somewhere between a potato and cucumber.

 These tropical fruits are native to Mexico but are now cultivated in warm climates worldwide.
 Chayotes are a popular ingredient in Central American cuisine, as well as in food prepared in the Southern United States, though to a notably lesser extent to that of Latin American cuisine.

 Although technically a fruit, chayotes are often used more like a vegetable in Latin cuisine.
 Their mild flesh lends itself to a variety of uses and seasoning possibilities as chayotes can be eaten raw as well as cooked and peeling is generally not required.

 When eaten raw, chayotes are often added to salads and salsas to provide a crisp, apple-like crunch.
 Chayotes can also be marinated lightly with citrus juice and salt for a simple snack on their own.

 When cooked, chayotes are treated very similarly to summer squash and are a suitable substitute for summer squash in most recipes.
 They can be added to casseroles, dressings, prepared au gratin, pickled, fried or stuffed.
 Mirletons stuffed with shrimp or oyster dressing are a popular dish in the southern United States, particularly in the fall and winter months.

 Although not as popular as the fruit, the root and leaves of this plant are also edible.
 The root can be prepared in a similar manner to potatoes and the leaves can be cooked like mustard or collard greens.

 Across the southern United States, chayotes (or mirletons) can be purchased in most markets during the winter months, but supplies during the rest of the year may vary.
 In other areas of the country, the availability of chayotes may be limited to specialty grocers and ethnic markets, particularly those specializing in Mexican or Central American products.